llucax/systemd/docs/HACKING.md

 please acquire `mkosi` from https://github.com/systemd/mkosi first, unless your distribution has packaged it already and you can get it from there.
-After the tool is installed it is sufficient to type `mkosi` in the systemd project directory to generate a disk image `image.raw` you can boot either in `systemd-nspawn` or in an UEFI-capable VM:
+After the tool is installed it is sufficient to type `mkosi` in the systemd project directory to generate a disk image `image.raw`.
+If you are using a different distribution there are several extra config files provided in `.mkosi`.
+If you want to build for Debian for example, use `mkosi --default .mkosi/mkosi.debian`.
+You can boot either in `systemd-nspawn` or in an UEFI-capable VM:

 ```
 # systemd-nspawn -bi image.raw